Huel Bar Review | 3.1 Here to Solve All Issues

-In fact, Huel’s has had very little success in this area.
+As a matter of fact, Huel’s has had very little success with meal replacement bars.
 Despite them having some of the best meal replacement shakes, the bars have been below average to put it mildly.

 • From: